francesjgonzales/proj3/README.md

 - Showing current time code was copied from [https://stackoverflow.com/questions/28415178/how-do-you-show-the-current-time-on-a-web-page]
 - Parsing and Formatting Dates in Python with datetime by Pretty Printed [https://www.youtube.com/watch?v=zY02utxcauo]
 - Children's image take from [freepik](https://www.freepik.com/free-photo/funny-boy-genius-wearing-glasses-studio-shot_4745414.htm#page=1&query=asian%20child&position=41)
+- Attendance image photo by Jeswin Thomas on Unsplash
+- Search image photo by Glenn Carstens-Peters on Unsplash
+- Student profile image photo by NeONBRAND on Unsplash

 ### Media
 - The parents icon used in the website is made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>